AppDaemon/appdaemon/docs/APPGUIDE.rst

 Sequences
 ---------

-AppDaemon supports `sequences` as a simple way of re-using predefined steps of commands.
+AppDaemon supports `sequences` as a simple way of reusing predefined steps of commands.
 The initial usecase for sequences is to allow users to create scenes within AppDaemon, however they are useful for many other things.
 Sequences are fairly simple and allow the user to define 3 types of activities: